ollybritton/aqa/README.md

 - [ ] Add support for unicode
 - [ ] Compile the project to [WebAssembly](https://webassembly.org/) so that it can be run in the browser without [https://repl.it](https://repl.it)
 - [ ] Write a wiki/tutorial for the language
+- [ ] The module/import system is still very buggy, such as referencing variables defined in one file when those variables are not imported.
+Fix this.